Broadband in Buckinghamshire

 To the right are the latest statistics for broadband coverage in Buckinghamshire which were made available on the Thinkbroadband website.

-Additionally, the latest report for how many residents are taking up superfast broadband as a result of the Connected Counties programme reveal that the first contract is the third best-performing in the country out of forty-five contracts!
+Additionally, the latest report for how many residents are taking up superfast broadband as a result of the Connected Counties programme reveal that the first contract is the second best-performing in the country out of forty-five contracts!
 More detail can be found on the ISPreview website.

 Central government have now outlined their intention to have nationwide full fibre coverage by 2033.
 That means that residents all over the country will be able to receive gigabit (>1000mbps) speeds by this point.
 In order to assist with this, they plan to bring in a University Service Obligation (USO) in 2020 where residents or businesses that have speeds below 10mbps can apply for government support to improve their connection.
 At the moment, they only provide this assistance to residents or businesses who have speeds below 2mbps.